paseaf/ContainerSSH-honeypot/packer/README.md

 ./run.sh
 ```

-Images should be built to your GCP project.
+Images should be built to your _default_ GCP project.

 ## Troubleshooting